FLEYreal/ChatGPT-Assistant/README.md

 Q: I found out the bug / error / crash.
 What do I do?
 A: Definetely message the creator.
 You can contact him with information in "Notation" section

+If there any other questions left, you can ask us!
+Use telegram or discord.
+I left that in "Notations" section for you